 This time round, we opt for the Fruit Mountain tea which has the same delightfully sweet and fruity scent as the signature 1837 black tea.
 It is served in a tall glass that looks interesting but is not exactly practical.

 Of course, in line with conscious dining, you can have your pick from one of the signature blends, such as the Detox blend of apple, celery, beetroot and ginseng.
-Celery appears to be the primary flavor, while the ginseng is more of an undertone (but you do taste it).
+Celery appears to be the primary flavour, while the ginseng is more of an undertone (but you do taste it).

 The Desserts

 As a huge chocolate lover, I make a beeline for the organic chocolate.
-It arrives as a trio of smoked chili pudding, chocolate crumble and chocolate ice cream (that doesn’t seem to melt!).
+It arrives as a trio of smoked chilli pudding, chocolate crumble and chocolate ice cream (that doesn’t seem to melt!).
 Of the lot, the ice cream is the richest and yummiest.
 I still find chocolate to be most gratifying when it is in its unabashedly sweet and fattening form.

 If you like tau huay, you would fall in love with the soy bean panna cotta.
 After some prodding, we learn that this sweet dessert is made from cream, gelatin and soy bean obviously, and topped with lemongrass syrup.
 (Activity: Count the number of times “lemongrass” has appeared in this post!)
 This is one of those desserts that you can indulge in guilt-free and it tastes really, really good!
 Ohhh… I can eat this everyday!